-FEMSA ...
-WHAT'S IN IT FOR YOU?
-Celebrating its 46th year in 2012, FEMSA ( Fire and Emergency Manufacturers and Services Association) is the collective voice for the companies which manufacture products and provide services for firefighters and their departments within the United States and Canada.
+Celebrating its 50th year in 2016, FEMSA - Fire and Emergency Manufacturers and Services Association - is the collective voice for companies that manufacture products and provide services for firefighters and their departments within the United States and Canada.
 Today, it's more important than ever for companies in our sector to work in a united direction.

-Currently, there are over 150 FEMSA members, and more than 95% of these companies have been members for 10 or more years.
-Membership into FEMSA will connect your business with others who are equally dedicated to the fire community, and will provide you with benefits which include:
+Currently, there are approximately 150 FEMSA members, and more than 80% of these companies have been members for 10 or more years.
+Membership into FEMSA will connect your business with others who are equally dedicated to the fire community, and will provide you with benefits that include:

-FEMSA also has a very strong relationship with the CFSI (Congressional Fire Service Institute) which is 100% dedicated to educating Members of Congress about fire and life safety issues.
+FEMSA also has a very strong relationship with the CFSI (Congressional Fire Services Institute) which is 100% dedicated to educating Members of Congress about fire and life safety issues.

 Personal Responsibility Code ...
 In 2005, FEMSA published and copyrighted a Personal Responsibility Code (PRC).
 Through the PRC, members that provide emergency response equipment and services warn responders of the dangers inherent in their profession and point out that failure to follow the guidelines outlined may result in death, burns or other severe injury.
 This publication has been endorsed by the International Association of Fire Chiefs (IAFC), the National Fallen Firefighters Foundation (NFFF), the Fire Apparatus Manufacturers' Association (FAMA), and the Fire Department Safety Officers Association (FDSOA).
-Members may order several formats of the PRC or enter into an annual licensing agreement to use the PRC in company literature, on web sites, or wherever it best suits the member company.
+Members may order several formats of the PRC or enter into an annual licensing agreement to use the PRC in company literature and on their web sites.